OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:36

-What good is it for someone to gain the whole world, yet forfeit their soul?
+What benefit is it for someone to gain the whole world, yet lose their soul?

 ## Mark 8:37

-Or what can anyone give in exchange for their soul?
+Or what can anyone offer in exchange for their soul?

 ## Mark 8:38

-If anyone is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will be ashamed of them when He comes in His Father’s glory with the holy angels.”
+If anyone is ashamed of Me and My words in this unfaithful and sinful generation, the Son of Man will be ashamed of them when He comes in His Father’s glory with the holy angels.”